 If you are looking for an interior cleaner and protectant that you will simply spray and wipe, the Meguiar’s Quik detailer is not the right product to buy.
 Although Meguiar’s claims this product offers UV protection, you will still need to apply a coat of UV protectant to completely protect and treat the surface against fading, cracking, and peeling.

 For the money, this interior cleaner is not bad if you have a tough cleaning jobs like removing smoke stains from the headliner or erasing smudges on the window visor.
 For everyday dirt and dust that accumulates, I’d stick with a towel and water.

-I would personally stay away from interior cleaners since you can safely clean the interior using a simple combination of mild soapy water and microfiber cloth.
+I would personally stay away from interior cleaners unless you have a heavily soiled interior.
+You can safely clean the interior using a simple combination of mild soapy water and microfiber cloth.
 But as I found out in the later part of this review, the Quik Interior Detailer came in handy when it’s time to safely remove dirt and smudges on plastic LCD screens and tough stains on vinyl headliners with a simple wipe.

 It’s a good thing Meguiar’s gave the Quik Interior Detailer Cleaner a low price.
 This product is ideal for tough cleaning jobs prior to applying a leather conditioner or dashboard protectant.